 How Bradley Law Can Help After a Commercial Vehicle Accident in Kansas City

 You shouldn’t have to worry about a complex legal battle when you’re hurt.
 The fact is, commercial vehicle accident cases are more complicated than your average car accident case.
 Commercial drivers carry more insurance than most drivers.
 When larger dollar amounts are at stake, insurance companies get aggressive in defending themselves.

 You deserve an experienced lawyer who can even the score.

-At Bradley Law Personal Injury Lawyers, our Kansas City personal injury lawyers have over 20 years of experience beating insurance companies at their own game.
+At Bradley Law Personal Injury Lawyers, our personal injury lawyers in Kansas City have over 20 years of experience beating insurance companies at their own game.
 Our founding attorney has earned an AV-Preeminent Rating from Martindale-Hubbell and is ranked among the National Trial Lawyers “Top 100 Trial Lawyers.”

 We’ve also recovered some of the largest verdicts in Missouri state history.
 You can count on our legal team to:

 - Launch a detailed investigation into your accident

 - Demand fair compensation from all parties involved in the truck crash

 - Negotiate with the insurance companies to get the maximum compensation you deserve

 When it comes to complex insurance claims, our Kansas City personal injury attorneys know the ropes.
 Call our law firm today to learn more about your legal options.
 We work on a contingency fee basis, so you won’t have to worry about up-front costs.